Content navigation:

 To cover this need, Competera offers a so-called 'True competitors' competitive pricing graph enabling retailers to find the real impact every player has on particular SKU sales by analyzing retailers' and competitive historical data.

-4. Perform a Smart Pricing Analysis
+4. Perform a Smart Market Pricing Analysis

 • Improved accuracy